belgaied2/cluster-api/README.md

 # Cluster API

-### 👋 Welcome to our project!
+### 👋 :tada:  Welcome to our project!
 Our [Book](https://cluster-api.sigs.k8s.io) can help you get started and provides lots of in-depth information.

 #### Useful links
 - [Scope, objectives, goals and requirements](./docs/scope-and-objectives.md)